Operational machine learning for remote spectroscopic detection of CH$_{4}$ point sources: Results

 This operational workflow is similar to the one used in \citep{vaughan2024ai}, but rather than just predicting on selected a priori known monitoring locations, we run our models on the full scenes captured by the satellite.
 This allows us to discover new regions of interest and to expand the map of tracked monitoring sites.
 For further automation, the information about the proximity of known emitters can also be used, for example by using different thresholds for model prediction in these areas.
 Using our models for full scene predictions is possible thanks to the insights from section \ref{sec:res_fulltiles}.

-Figure \ref{fig:plume_sorting} demonstrates performance of our models for plumes between February and September 2025.
+Figure \ref{fig:plume_sorting} demonstrates performance of our models for plumes between \fix{March 2025 and February 2026} \fix{focusing on the subset of fully validated scenes}.
+We additionally note that the total number of detected events differs from the full deployment results shown in Table \ref{tab:op_dep} - this is due to the fact that only fully validated scenes were used (analysts can mark a single predicted event as validated without having to validate the entire scene, which would mean deleting all the false alarm detections).
 In this scenario we sort plume predictions by their assigned score.
-In order to compute this score we first use an initial threshold of 0.1 to delineate individual plume predictions.
+In order to compute this score we first use an initial threshold of \fix{0.4} to delineate individual plume predictions.
 Afterwards, we calculate the plume score as the minimum threshold of the probability map such that there are at least N=25 connected pixels inside the delineated plume (parameters for the best performing baseline are the initial threshold of 0.05 and N=20).
-In the figure of the left, we show on the x-axis the number of plumes that needs to be analysed in order to catch the number of plumes on the y-axis.
+In the figure on the left, we show on the x-axis the number of plumes that needs to be analysed in order to catch the number of plumes on the y-axis.
 The Oracle marks the 1:1 line (shown in log), where each analysed prediction is a true plume - this is the upper bound given a perfect knowledge.
-On the figure of the right we show on the y-axis the total flux of the captured plumes.
+On the figure on the right we show on the y-axis the total flux of the captured plumes.
 We use IME method \citep{frankenberg2016airborne, varon2018quantifying_IME} to compute the flux rate.
 Model plume scores mostly consider the morphology of each plume, quantifications the estimated intensity, while scores proposed by the recent \citep{xiang2025identification} consider the spectral match with the known target signature of methane - these three likely contain complementary information.

-Notably, we first deployed models for detecting methane leaks in the EMIT data, and later the fine-tuned model variants for EnMAP and PRISMA data.
+Notably, we first deployed models for detecting methane leaks in the EMIT data, and later used them for zero shot generalisation on the EnMAP and PRISMA data\fix{ - the exact deployment timeline is available in appendix on Figure \ref{fig:deployed_over_months}}.
 We currently leverage the best performing model ensembles in the detection pipelines.
 Due to the higher cadence of observations produced by EMIT, the number of processed tiles listed in Table \ref{tab:op_dep} is higher.